10 through 13, I'm going to skip this stupid global warming stuff.

 They've had a quiet ground game going on in Pennsylvania that nobody's noticed.

-We've had more contacts in uh 2012 than we did in 2004 and 2008 together.
+We've had more contacts in 2012 than we did in 2004 and 2008 together.

-Uh the base is really exciting.
+The base is really exciting.

 You're saying now that you think Romney wins your state?

-It's gonna be close, very, very close.
+It's going to be close.

 Tom Ridge, big establishment Republican guy predicting Pennsylvania for Romney.

-Would he say, well, I don't really he wouldn't say that.
+Would he say, well, I don't really.

-What he would say is it's just it's not Bill, it's too close to call.
+What he would say is, it's just, it's not, Bill, it's too close to call.

 Really hard to say.